ForgeRock/openid-client-helper/README.md

 > The main objective of this library is maintaining authorization state that can be used for making HTTP requests to resources protected by OAuth 2.0 on behalf of the resource owner.
 The authorization code grant is the only recommended OAuth 2.0 flow for a typical web application, where the client software is directly interacting with the user-agent.
 As implementing this grant seems to be a common task a web application developer may face, the helper allows to do it with minimal effort.
 >
-> Note that the underlying openid-client functionality expects ID token to be present.
-Hence, the OIDC authentication is always requested via the `openid` scope.
+> The underlying openid-client functionality expects ID token to be present.
+Hence, the OIDC authentication is always requested via the `openid` scope during the authorization request.

 Alternatively, the authorization may be obtained with external tools; for example, with the openid-client [Passport.js strategy](https://github.com/panva/node-openid-client/tree/master/docs#strategy).
 Then, the authorization results could be added to the helper instance manually, by utilizing its public interface.

 The helper's token management functionality relies on presence of a refresh token authorized with all the scopes required by the resources collectively.
 The main benefit of using a refresh token in this case is the option to perform partial, resource-specific authorization via the back-channel, with no assistance or saved consent from the resource owner, and no user-agent involvement.

-> In the context of a third-party [confidential OAuth 2.0 client](https://tools.ietf.org/html/rfc6749#section-2.1) or [native application](https://tools.ietf.org/html/rfc6749#section-9) authorized by a resource owner, the [refresh token grant](https://tools.ietf.org/html/rfc6749#section-6) is often considered as the most practical option for automated renewal of short lived access tokens that are shared with a resource server.
-However, a stolen access token with limited life span may still cause significant damage, especially during an automated attack.

-> If you need to manage resource-specific access tokens in the browser, you may want to consider the [appAuthHelper](https://www.npmjs.com/package/appauthhelper) library, which can be used with a [public OAuth 2.0 client](https://tools.ietf.org/html/rfc6749#section-2.1) in a [SPA](https://en.wikipedia.org/wiki/Single-page_application).
+> If you need to manage resource-specific access tokens in the browser, you may consider the [appAuthHelper](https://www.npmjs.com/package/appauthhelper) library, which can be used with a [public OAuth 2.0 client](https://tools.ietf.org/html/rfc6749#section-2.1) in a [SPA](https://en.wikipedia.org/wiki/Single-page_application).

 However it is obtained, the refresh token could be saved in a helper instance and serve as inexhaustible source of access tokens specially minted for the respective resource server, until the refresh token itself is expired or revoked.
 The authorized helper instance can be used then as a "fetch proxy" for requests made to APIs protected by OAuth 2.0.

 For this, openid-client-helper provides redefined node-fetch `fetch` method.
 If this method is used, each fetch request will be crafted with a specific to the requested resource access token.
-The resource will be identified as the left part of the requested URI.
+The resource will be identified by matching the requested URI.
 If necessary, the access token will be automatically obtained or renewed while handling the request.
-If no access token is available for a particular resource, the request will be passed through to the underlying node-fetch method.
+If no access token can be obtained for a particular resource, the request will be passed through to the underlying node-fetch method unchanged.

-> It is worth noting that access token audience and scope restriction may not be important for some providers working exclusively with a single, first party resource (server), under the same ownership.
-For separately maintained resource servers, however, these restrictions have been recommended by the [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750#section-5.2) standard, the OAuth 2.0 Security BCP, and the OIDC [core specs](https://openid.net/specs/openid-connect-core-1_0.html#AccessTokenRedirect).
+> For separately maintained resource servers, implementing access token audience and scope restriction has been recommended by the [OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750#section-5.2) standard, the OIDC [core specs](https://openid.net/specs/openid-connect-core-1_0.html#AccessTokenRedirect), and the [OAuth 2.0 Security BCP](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14#section-2.3).

 ## <a id="how-to-make-it-work"></a>How To Make It Work